JohnDoe-collab-stack/LogicDissoc/Readme.md

   delta : Sentence → ℝ
   ```

-  constructed explicitly (e.g. on a finite universe, or from a canonical measure).
+  constructed explicitly (for example on a finite universe, or from a canonical measure).

-On this concrete system, one proves (by construction, not by axiom):
+On this concrete system, we prove (by construction, not as axioms):

 * `delta_eq_zero_iff_mem_closure`: